robertdfrench/ifuncd-up/README.md

 Does this matter in real life?
 Absolutely not.
 Functions that are worth optimizing are much more expensive than the "increment by one" functions that we are analyzing here.
-It is interesting because GNU IFUNC claims to be a boon for performance.
+It is only interesting because GNU IFUNC claims to be a boon for performance, yet seems to incur more cost than function pointers.

 #### Performance of Other Techniques